minhtran-q/aws-knowledge/README.md

   <summary>ECS terminology</summary>
   <br/>

-  + **Task Definition -** A blueprint that describes how a Docker container should launch.
-It contains settings like exposed port, docker image, cpu shares, memory requirement, command to run and environmental variables.
+  + **Task Definition -** A blueprint that describes how a container should launch.
+It contains settings like exposed port, image, cpu shares, memory requirement, command to run and environmental variables.
   + **Task -** It can be thought of as an “instance” of a _**Task Definition**_.
 A task can include one or more _containers_.
   + **Container Definition -** A task definition is essentially a blueprint for your application.
 It describes how one or more containers should be launched within a cluster
   + **Service -** A service manage the lifecycle of tasks, ensuring that the desired number of tasks are always running.
 It brings resilience and scalability to our tasks.